Oktopost/Squid/Docs/Source/References/Select/queryRecordsGroup.rst

 	public function queryRecordsGroup($key = 0, bool $excludeKey = false, bool $useMap = false): array|Structura\Map;

-Query the entire data set, and group each record based on the value of the ``$key`` column.
+Query the entire data set and group each record based on the value of the ``$key`` column.

 ----------